hisashin/NinjaFuge/README.md

 - How much?

-	I made at $20 from items on sale and junk parts.
+	I made at $20 from junks.
 If you buy everythings new in Japan, total parts price is $75 now.

 - How fast?